DinMo

 Less and less information are available for marketing purposes

-The end of third-party cookies on Google Chrome is even more concerning, as the browser is the most widely used in France.
-With these new restrictions, the proportion of information ultimately available to advertisers could fall to 10% of the initial information.
+Google planned to disable third-party cookies from its Chrome browser in 2024.
+The end of third-party cookies on Google Chrome was all the more worrying given that the browser is the most widely used worldwide.
+The proportion of information finally available to advertisers could then have fallen to 10% of the initial information.

 As part of Chrome-facilitated testing, the opt-in testing with labels mode starts in Q4 2023 and the 1% 3PC deprecation mode starts from January 4th, 2024.
 Both continue through to mid-Q3 2024 when the third-party cookie phaseout starts.